Spreading the Word

 The cover of National Geographic magazine, August 1963

 The issue was a huge success.
 In 1964, Goodall was set to give her first major public lecture in the United States.
 She was a little nervous about being on stage in front of thousands of people.
 The members of the National Geographic Society’s lecture committee seemed even more nervous.
 As the event neared, the committee asked for a draft of her speech.
 She hadn’t written one!

 But Goodall knew what she wanted to say.
 She reported on her scientific discoveries.
 She described Gombe as beautiful and peaceful.
 And as she would throughout her career, she described chimps by their personalities and the names she’d given them.

 She described Fifi as “agile and acrobatic” and Fifi’s older brother, Figan, as an adolescent who “feels he’s a little bit superior.”
 Goodall named one baby chimp who was “just beginning to find her feet,” Gilka, after a National Geographic editor.

 Goodall watches Flint from a doorway.

-“David Greybeard ... has put his complete trust in man,” she said.
+“David Greybeard … has put his complete trust in man,” she told the audience.
 “Shall we fail him?
-Surely it’s up to us . . . to ensure that . . . these fantastic . . . creatures continue to live undisturbed in their natural habitat.”
+Surely it’s up to us to do something to ensure that at least some of these fantastic, almost human creatures continue to live undisturbed in their natural habitat.”